 If you're applying for an MBA programme then you will have probably heard of the GMAT (Graduate Management Admission Test).
-Recognised by business schools across the world, it is used as a way of differentiating candidates at the admissions step of the process.
+Recognised by business schools across the world, GMAT is used as a way of differentiating candidates at the admissions step of the process.
 The exam measures applicants' analytical, writing, quantitative, verbal, and reading skills.
-If you are looking to apply for a programme in the near future then you may be in the middle of preparing for it.
-If you have not registered or begun studying, then you may want to start as it is recommended to take the test at least two months before your first application deadline.
+If you are looking to apply for an MBA in the near future then you may be in the middle of studying for the GMAT.
+If you have not registered or begun studying, then you may want to start as it is recommended to take the GMAT at least two months before your first application deadline.

-Below are a few tips as you begin this first step of your MBA adventure.
+Below are a few tips as you begin studying for the GMAT.